dmorel/docs/python packaging.md

-### Python packaging
+# Python packaging

+**Note: all this can easily be done with poetry**

-- make a directory structure (example for the _sample_ module, from <http://docs.python-guide.org/en/latest/writing/structure/>
+## 1. make a directory structure

+example for the _sample_ module, from <http://docs.python-guide.org/en/latest/writing/structure/>

 ```bash
 README.rst